 Vivariums Similar To A Mossarium

 The many other types of vivariums you will see out there are more than likely based on one of these core designs.
-If you are building a vivarium with the intentions of housing a specific type of plant or animal, be sure to go with a design that closely fits their needs.
+If you are building a vivarium with the intention of housing a specific type of plant or animal, be sure to go with a design that closely fits their needs.
 If you enjoyed this type of content, be sure to check out some of the other popular types of enclosures we’ve covered in the past: